mikejohnson51/resample/README.md

 ### Disagreement across methods

-Overall, we can see that \~46% of the cell, the three methods assigned different categories:
+Overall, we can see that in \~46% of the cells, the three methods assigned different categories:

 ``` r
 m1 <- cbind(values(a),values(n),values(m))